-Printable Eurovision 2020 Scorecard for The Netherlands
+Printable Eurovision 2021 Scorecard for The Netherlands

 Using our score sheet you can rank each country appearing in Rotterdam on ‘Voice and Vocals’, ‘Special Effects’, ‘Choreography’, ‘Song’ and ‘The Eurovision “WOW FACTOR”‘; there’s space to write in your marks out of ten for each of these categories and for your total score.
-When the contest is over you can compare your own results with the official Eurovision 2020 scoreboard results.
+When the contest is over you can compare your own results with the official Eurovision 2021 scoreboard results.

 Our current controversial predictions for the top five acts are:

-First Place: coming soon
+First Place: Switzerland

 Great for a party or get-together, work in teams or alone to see who is the winner and the undisputed expert on this annual spectacular.
 What is the age of the youngest person to have won?
 What are the rules about the number of performers allowed on stage?
 Which country has won most often?
-So enjoy our free printable Eurovision trivia quiz questions (answers included) but try to avoid “nul points” (or even “nil points”).
+So enjoy our free Eurovision trivia quiz questions (answers included) but try to avoid “nul points” (or even “nil points”).

 Did you know? … there is a maximum of six people allowed on the stage which includes any backup singers or dancers.
 Up until 1971 it was just three people.

 The Eurovision Song Contest has had more than its fair share of memorable moments and performers over the years.
 One of our favourite winners was Swedish entry Måns Zelmerlöw who performed in 2015 with his amazing song ‘Heroes’ which featured mind-blowingly incredible visuals.
 He also went on to do a great job hosting the following year’s Eurovision alongside Swedish TV presenter Petra Mede.
 Another performer who had similarly impressive visuals was Russian entry Sergey Lazarev with the song “You Are The Only One” in 2016.
 He even took it one step further by appearing to climb the background screen to make it look like he was part of it!
 In spite of this amazing performance he only came third, losing both to Australian entry Dami Im’s “Sound of Silence” and Ukrainian entry Jamala’s “1944” who won the Eurovision Song Contest that year.
 Finally, we want to mention the performance from Moldova’s 2018 entry DoReDoS with the song “My Lucky Day” who gave us both creative and surreal background choreography.
 Even though they didn’t win, they did manage to make it into the Top 10.